marscanbueno/ableton-live-resources/midi-mapping-serum-patch-changes/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Its been quite a struggle to figure out how exactly to midi map changing patches in serum running through ableton live using a midi controller on the web.
+Its been quite a struggle to figure out how exactly to midi map changing patches in [Serum](https://xferrecords.com/products/serum) running through [Ableton Live](https://www.ableton.com) using a midi controller on the web.
 Since every link that i could find on the topic, simply led to another thread with no conclusive answer -- I am providing information on how I was able to accomplish this feat.

 #### Please Note..

-* This is one of many possible ways to handle Patch / Program Changes using Serum as VST within Ableton Live.
+* This is one of many possible ways to handle Patch / Program Changes using [Serum](https://xferrecords.com/products/serum) as VST within [Ableton Live](https://www.ableton.com).
 This happens to be the most convenient way for me based upon my production workflow.
 I hope that this helps you!

 ## Table of Contents
 * [Getting Started](#gettingstarted)